yusufozturk/panther/web/README.md

 ### Development

 In order to develop locally, you must first have the project deployed on your AWS account.
-If you've successfully done that, then a `.env` file will be present in the `/out` directory, which holds the ENV vars that are needed for local development.
-With this file present in `/out/.env`, all you need to do is run (from the panther root directory):
+If you've successfully done that, then a `.env.aws` file will be present in the `/out` directory, which holds the ENV vars that are needed for local development.
+With this file present in `/out/.env.aws`, all you need to do is run (from the panther root directory):

 ```
 npm run start